Pramod Sawant takes charge as new Goa CM, says will go for floor test on Wednesday

 According to a report in The Indian Express, Sawant was the man on whom Parrikar relied in his final days, to get the work done.
 He enjoyed immense backing and trust from the late leader.
 And it was this reputation that made him an easier choice, especially when party leaders (and allies) were known to harbour higher ambitions.

-Sawant won the 2012 and 2017 Assembly elections from North Goa's Sankhalim constituency, which used to be a Congress stronghold.
+Sawant won the 2012 and 2017 Assembly elections from North Goa's Sanquelim constituency, which used to be a Congress stronghold.

-He was among the few BJP MLAs who got re-elected in their constituencies during the state polls two years ago, when the party managed to win only 13 seats as compared to t 21 in the 2012 elections.
+He was among the few BJP MLAs who got re-elected in their constituencies during the state polls two years ago, when the party managed to win only 13 seats as compared to 21 in the 2012 elections.

 Sawant holds a Bachelor's Degree in Ayurveda, Medicine and Surgery from Ganga Education Society's Ayurvedic College in Kolhapur district of Maharashtra.